pettersand/builder/devlog.md

 ### Worked On:
 1. Notes for next round on goals, moving on for now
 2. Management page, adding base functions and design
+3. All imports and creation of Main and Stats components for Trainer Dashboard, Client Management

 ### Created:
 - Management.svelte